 Content audits - where to start

 A content audit is an inventory of your site.
-Content units are listed with related metadata, assessments, and actions to be taken.
+As part of an audit, content is listed with related metadata, assessments, and actions to be taken.
 An audit can help you on your quest to publish useful and usable content that meets both audience and business needs.
 But content audits are hard - so where to start?

 If you have ever carried around a spreadsheet with thousands of rows through a government department in New Zealand and tried to find the content owner of line 20,186, your tears might have blurred the ink on the printout.
 This can be, and should be easier.